Connectivity graphs of uncertainty regions: Hardness Results for BCU

-Each of the three brown-green uncertainty pairs is connected to a variable gadget by a sequence of vertical uncertainty pairs.
-The choice of a green point, shown in the schema as an open gate, is intended to mean that the literal (a variable or its negation) connecting to this open gate contributes a ``true" to the clause.
+Each of the three white-gray uncertainty pairs is connected to a variable gadget by a sequence of vertical uncertainty pairs.
+The choice of a gray point, shown in the schema as an open gate, is intended to mean that the literal (a variable or its negation) connecting to this open gate contributes a \true\ to the clause.
 Note that the clause gadget never connects two variable gadgets.

-Later subsections outline how (in case points can be chosen to make $G_1$ connected) variable gadgets transmit truth values and how consistency of truth assignments is assured.
+Next, we outline how variable gadgets transmit truth values and how consistency of truth assignments is assured.